corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-selection.md

 ## Move tokens using in-memory selection

-You can use in-memory selection in a very similar way to DB token selection - by calling `selectTokens`.
+You can use in-memory selection in a very similar way to DB token selection - by calling `generateMove`.
 In the example below where the only change is `LocalTokenSelector` in place of `DBTokenSelector`.
-Or, you can

 1. From your flow construct LocalTokenSelector instance:
 `val localTokenSelector = LocalTokenSelector(serviceHub)`